AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ORDER BY
     Sales_Amount DESC;

 -- 8. What is the total sales, total cost, quantity sold, profit and profit margin by product category?
+Helps assess category profitability to guide pricing and cost management decisions.

 WITH Product_Sales AS (
     SELECT